-Learn more about the scenario that you read in Lesson 1.
-Download and print the Case Study.
+Learn more about the scenario that you read in Lesson One.
+View and complete the Reflecting on Abuse and Neglect case study.
 This time, look for the signs of abuse and neglect.
 Then answer the reflection questions.
-When you are finished, share your answers with your trainer, supervisor, or coach.
+When you are finished, share your answers with your trainer, coach, or administrator.
 Then, review the suggested responses for additional reflection on Braden and Bethany’s story.

-Download and print this Fact Sheet entitled Recognizing the Signs and Symptoms of Child Abuse and Neglect.
+View and complete this fact sheet entitled Recognizing the Signs and Symptoms of Child Abuse and Neglect.
 Make sure you are familiar with its contents and can describe the signs of abuse and neglect that you might see.

 |Familial abuse and neglect||abuse or neglect committed by a parent, guardian, or member of the family|

 |Institutional abuse and neglect||abuse or neglect that takes place outside of the child’s home and is committed by someone in a supervisory role over the child (teacher, scout leader, etc.)|